How to restring a classical guitar

 changing classical guitar strings

-Follow these steps to restring your classical guitar
+Steps to restring classical guitar strings

 Remove the old strings